Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] big data
 - [x] test data

+**Explanation**: The random subset used to evaluate the model’s performance is called test data.

 #### Q4.
 In traditional computer programming, you input commands.
 What do you input with machine learning?

 - [ ] patterns